chdav/hackthebox-writeups/machines/Windows/Monteverde/README.md

 # Nmap done at Thu May 28 15:10:35 2020 -- 1 IP address (1 host up) scanned in 315.60 seconds
 ```

 After the results come back, we also run a full port scan to see if any additional ports may be open.

 ```bash
 $ nmap -O -sV -sC -p- -oN full172.txt 10.10.10.172
 5985/tcp  open  http          Microsoft HTTPAPI httpd 2.0 (SSDP/UPnP)
 ```

 The port that we make note of from the full scan is 5985.
 This tells us that the box is running `WinRM 2.0 (Microsoft Windows Remote Management)`.
-Once we find some credentials, I may be able to gain a foothold through this service.
+Once we find some credentials, we may be able to gain a foothold through this service.

 Next, we'll run `enum4linux`, a tool primarily used to enumerate Windows or Samba systems.